xwmx/nb/README.md

 notebook:/path/to/example.md
 ```

-`nb` resolves subcommand selectors before subcommand functions are
+`nb` automatically scans argument for selectors with notebook names and
-called and updates the current notebook for the run if a notebook
+updates the current notebook if a valid one is found.
-selector is found.

 Identifier selectors are passed to subcommands as arguments along with
 any subcommand options.
 Use [`show <selector>`](#show) to query